So, remember how I wanted to start a Pizza and Wine Bar?

 - 1 1/2 cups warm water divided

-- Combine salt and flours in a medium mixing bowl.
+Combine salt and flour in a medium mixing bowl.
 Using a stand mixer, or by hand, add the wet mixture to the dry mixture.
 Beat until smooth on medium speed.
-If dough is too wet, add a little more dough to make the dough soft.
+If the dough is too wet, add a little more dough to make the dough soft.

-- On a lightly floured surface (or in the mixer bowl with bread hook), knead dough until smooth and elastic, about 5-6 minutes.
+On a lightly floured surface (or in the mixer bowl with a bread hook), knead dough until smooth and elastic, about 5-6 minutes.

-- Line a baking sheet with parchment paper and set oven to 400 degrees.
+Line a baking sheet with parchment paper and set oven to 400 degrees F.